seanyap/browser-event-listener-sandbox/README.md

 # Key Capturer

-A program that will listen to the keys you pressed and display the key and its keycode on screen.
+A website that will listen for the keys you pressed and display its respective keycode on screen.

 # Motivation